C. Vernon Mason

 C. Vernon Mason is a former lawyer and civil rights advocate from Tucker, Arkansas.
 Best known for his involvement in several high-profile New York City cases in the 1980s, including the Bernhard Goetz, Howard Beach, and Tawana Brawley incidents, Mason has not practiced law since his 1995 disbarment.
-He then served as the CEO of a non-profit organization.
+He then was the CEO of a non-profit organization.
 He is also an ordained minister.

 Education

-Mason graduated from Morehouse College and earned a Master's in Business Administration from Indiana University.
+Mason graduated from Morehouse College and earned a Master in Business Administration from Indiana University Bloomington.
 He then graduated from Columbia Law School earning a Juris Doctor and, later, earned the Master of Divinity, and the Doctor of Ministry degree from New York Theological Seminary.

 Notable cases

 In 1983 Mason and William Kunstler represented serial killer Lemuel Smith at his trial for the murder of Donna Payant.

 Mason was co-counsel for Darrell Cabey, one of the four men shot by Bernhard Goetz in the famous 1984 "subway vigilante" case.